- 2 loaves (1 pound each) frozen bread dough, thawed

 - Divide the fourth portion of dough into three pieces.
 Shape two pieces into 2-1/2-in. balls for front paws; shape the remaining piece into two 1-in. balls for cheeks and one 1/2-in. ball for nose.
 Place paws on each side of body; cut two 1-in. slits for toes.
 Place cheeks and nose on face.
 Add raisins for eyes and almonds for teeth.

-- Place bread on a serving tray.
-Cut a 3-1/2-in. circle in center of body.
+- Place bread on a lettuce-lined 16-in. x 13-in. serving tray.
+Cut a 5-in. x 4-in. oval in center of body.
 Hollow out bread, leaving a 1/2-in. shell (discard removed bread or save for another use).
-Place a 1-cup shallow bowl in the hole and fill with dip.
+Line with lettuce and fill with dip.
 Yield: 1 loaf.

 "Loved this!
 Especially yummy was dipping the bunny bread in the dip.
 Everyone wanted to know how to make it.
 Thank you Taste of Home!"